ISIS targets the young, then the old in twin bombings

 On Sunday, less than two days before the ice cream shop attack, a suicide bomber killed four security officers at a security checkpoint northeast of Baghdad.
 Ten people were wounded in the blast, which Iraqi police attributed to ISIS.

 In 2014, ISIS took control of Mosul, Iraq's second largest city.
-Last October, Iraqi forces began an offensive to retake the city and on Saturday, security forces started an operation to take the remaining neighborhoods in western Mosul still under the group's control.
+Last October, Iraqi forces began an offensive to retake the city, and on Saturday, security forces started an operation to take the remaining neighborhoods in western Mosul still under the group's control.